-Unlike its predecessor, which played out from an isometric view, Soul Reaver is instead a third-person platformer.
+Unlike its predecessor, which played out from an isometric view, Soul Reaver is instead a third-person action-adventure game akin to The Legend of Zelda: Ocarina of Time.
 Much of the game is centred around Dual-World Gameplay, as Raziel, being a wraith, and therefore not being truly dead or truly alive, can shift between the material and spectral planes of existence to progress through areas.

 The game is also infamous for having something between a quarter and a third of its content removed a few months before release due to a Troubled Production that involved a legal feud between Blood Omen: Legacy of Kain's developer Silicon Knights and Crystal Dynamics, and an deadline that was too tight to fix all the bugs.
 For over 20 years, a group of dedicated fans dug up info about that lost content, gathered in the website The Lost Worlds.
 In late 2019, the group managed to unearth the alpha builds of the gamenote and in May 2020 streamed complete gameplay footage of the deleted areas (or as complete as was possible from unfinished builds), allowing all the fans to witness content that only the developers and a select few journalists had seen until now.